-The inequivalent contributions can be visualized in terms of the following diagrams (labeled with greek letters to denote the corresponding subcases) which present the respective (para)bosonic Fano's planes with/without marked points.
+The inequivalent contributions can be visualized in terms of the following diagrams (labeled with Greek letters to denote the corresponding subcases) which present the respective (para)bosonic Fano's planes with/without marked points.
 The encircled vertices are the ones which are assigned to the empty slots \emptyset .

-We have, for 44 and 47, the following α diagram on top and β diagram on the bottom:
+We have, for 4_4 and 4_7 , the following α diagram on top and β diagram on the bottom:

 They give the two inequivalent contributions from unmarked vertices.
-(6.14)

-For 45 we have, from top to bottom, the three α,β,γ diagrams:
+For 4_5 we have, from top to bottom, the three α , β , γ diagrams:

+They give the three inequivalent contributions from 3 marked vertices.
 For 4_6 we have, from top to bottom, the three α, β, γ diagrams:

 They give the three inequivalent contributions from 1 marked vertex.
-(6.16)